tlenz88/ChIPPy/README.md

 ## How should I set up the metadata?

 The metadata file should contain a minimum of 7 columns used to describe the format of the user's ChIP-seq experiment, including sample names, relationships between samples, replicate numbers, and file paths.
 Although it isn't required for the metadata to be formatted exactly as shown in the ```example_metadata.txt``` file, it's recommended that any additional columns be added at the end (to the right) of the existing columns.
-The 'Condition' column is used for differential peak calling.
+The 'Condition' column is used to group samples for differential peak calling.
+File paths should be relative to the metadata file path.

 The following are brief descriptions of the template columns: